mazidulfarabi/melissa-ai/README.md

 If you encounter any issues:
 1. Check the [SETUP.md](SETUP.md) troubleshooting section
 2. Verify your OpenRouter API key is correctly set
-3. Check Netlify function logs for errors
+3. Check Netlify function logs for detailed error information
+4. Test the health check endpoint for function status

 ---